Interview by Diana Cano Bordajandi

 The main purpose of this year’s edition of No Bounds Festival was to present a stirring collection of performers and artists while enabling new audiences to interconnect science, technology and art – and it succeeded.
 Its aim was ‘to make links with science, technology and art while also inspiring and opening up new audiences to the possibilities of making these links themselves’, Liam told us.

-You come from a music background – Dj, producer and run a record label.
-How and when did your interest in new technologies came about?
+You come from a music background – Dj, producer, and run a record label.
+How and when did your interest in new technologies come about?

-Yes I do come from a music background.
-I started as a guitarist in to Jimi Hendrix and now i’m here!
-I suppose it actually started right back there to be honest.
-I was always attracted to the otherworldly sounds Jimi Hendrix created back in the 60’s and his notorious partnerships with people like Roger Mayer in pushing the sonic envelope back then and exploring the link between music and technology.
+Yes, I do come from a music background.
+I started as a guitarist in Jimi Hendrix, and now I’m here!
+I suppose it actually started right back there, to be honest.
+I was always attracted to the otherworldly sounds Jimi Hendrix created back in the ’60s and his notorious partnerships with people like Roger Mayer in pushing the sonic envelope back then and exploring the link between music and technology.

 No Bounds Festival is a new brand festival combining Music, Art and Technology.
-What are the aims behind the festival?
+What are the aims of the festival?

 The aims are to firstly bring together a really exciting and interesting collection of artists to perform and present work in Sheffield.
-To combine this experience with happenings and art that showcases a diverse approach to creative practice.
+To combine this experience with happenings and art showcasing a diverse creative practice approach.
 To make links with science, technology and art while also inspiring and opening up new audiences to the possibilities of making these links themselves.

 What were the biggest challenges you faced for its development?

-Making this idea I had work with minimal resources.
+Making this idea, I had to work with minimal resources.
 It’s been so challenging to do without the big teams I see working on other festivals.
-This is a tiny team with big ambitions, but in this first year especially it’s been the hardest year of my life.
-But my god do I feel alive!
+This is a tiny team with big ambitions, but this first year especially it’s been the hardest year of my life.
+But my god, do I feel alive!

 As a curator, what would be your biggest curating extravaganza?